Monmouth County Bankruptcy Law Office

 - You are struggling to make rent or mortgage payments

-- Stress over debt is having a negative impact on your quality of life
+- Stress over debt is having a negative impact on your quality of life such as not sleeping, being anxious and depressed, or fighting with everyone

 - Your mental or physical health is suffering due to financial strain